KleinMisha/time-trace-tools/docs/developer_notes.md

   import toml
   ```

-* Try to avoiding a long list of `if/else` statements.
+* Try avoiding long lists of `if/else` statements.
 99% of the time these are a sign of suboptimal design choices.
 If you find yourself using such a list of `if/else` statements (longer than simple ones), try discussing with others.
 Most likely there is some combination of defining functions or introducing abstraction possible.
 This is one of the best ways to make the code much more readable.
-* The same applies to any set of nested `for` loops with indendent `if/else` clauses leading to a `while` loop, ... ;-).
+* The same applies to any set of nested `for` loops with indented `if/else` clauses leading to a `while` loop, ... ;-).
 There most likely is a better way.

 Some additional choices made:

 - the type of a `Numpy` array: Use `NDArray[np.floating]`.
 More conventional is to use `np.ndarray`, but that does not allow you to prescribe the type of the elements.
 - `Numpy` is a bit particular and works with `np.floating` and `np.integer` in stead of the primary types `float` and `int`.
 Hence, when applicable, just make use of the type aliases defined as follows:
     ```python